LaunchCoderGirlSTL/web_group_cohort/project_104.md

 ## Modules

 ### This Lesson's Focus
-* Learn what modules are and how they group components
+* How to use components from one module in another module

 ### At CoderGirl
 * [ABC Lesson 104](https://stackblitz.io/github/AngularBootCamp/modules)